Investigating Generalization Behaviours of Generative Flow Networks: Introduction

-We note that our proposed empirical study helps us disentangle some of the mechanisms of generalization in GFlowNets, but does not necessarily determine the true underlying causal order of these mechanisms.
-Nonetheless, we believe this work can pave a road-map for how to approach testing generalization of GFlowNets and view this as a key step towards understanding important properties for this class of algorithms.

-Our main contributions are summarized as follows: \begin{itemize}[itemsep=2pt,parsep=2pt,partopsep=2pt,topsep=2pt] \item We propose a set of benchmark graph generation tasks of varying difficulty, useful for evaluating GFlowNets' generalization performance.
+We describe the details of our experimental setups in \S\ref{sec:method}.
+In \S\ref{sec:benchmark-task}, we describe our set of comprehensive benchmark tasks with well defined and tractably computable $p(x; \theta), \forall x \in \gX$.\footnote{We note that our proposed empirical study helps us disentangle some of the mechanisms of generalization in GFlowNets, but does not necessarily determine the true underlying causal order of these mechanisms.
+Nonetheless, we believe this work can pave a road-map for how to approach testing generalization of GFlowNets and view this as a key step towards understanding important properties for this class of algorithms.} Our main contributions are summarized as follows: \begin{itemize}[itemsep=2pt,parsep=2pt,partopsep=2pt,topsep=2pt] \item We propose a set of benchmark graph generation tasks of varying difficulty, useful for evaluating GFlowNets' generalization performance.

 \item We reify and validate some hypothesized characteristics of GFlowNet generalization behaviour over discrete spaces.
 We accomplish this empirically using benchmark tasks.

 \item We identify and present a set of observations and empirical findings that form a basis towards disentangling some of the \emph{mechanisms} for generalization of GFlowNets. \end{itemize}